-As much as this article, recently published on Sitepoint: 6 Common Logo Design Mistakes, written by Kerry Butters is important reading for the more fledgling crop of logo designers, this article is also a useful read for clients so they can be a little more informed when considering hiring potential logo designers.
+As much as these logo design tips, recently published on Sitepoint: 6 Common Logo Design Mistakes, written by Kerry Butters is important reading for the more fledgling crop of logo designers, this article is also a useful read for clients so they can be a little more informed when considering hiring potential logo designers.

 It’s hard enough for any client to sift through the 1000’s of potential candidates of available logo designers, let alone ending up in frustrating situation of hiring a designer who isn’t aware of the more common pitfalls when designing a logo.